Engineering Council: Finniston report

 A royal commission, from the committee of inquiry into the engineering profession, chaired by Sir Monty Finniston, was set up in 1977.
 It looked at the formation and registration of engineers, producing the Finniston Report - Engineering our Future in 1980.
 Engineering institutions thought they may have lost their autonomy.
 There was also the possibility of statutory licensing (direct government control) of engineers, as other professional practitioners such as doctors and architects, but the work of engineers is more confined to work with other engineering companies, providing a nominal level of inherent professional self-regulation against misconduct.
 Keith Joseph at the DTI chose not to have a statutory body, but have a royal charter.

 From its recommendations, the Engineering Council was established in 1981, watching over 54 separate institutions.
 It gained a royal charter on 27 November 1981.
 The first chairman was Sir Kenneth Corfield, followed by Francis Tombs, Baron Tombs in 1985, Sir William Barlow in 1988, Sir John Fairclough in 1991, Dr. Alan Rudge in 1996 and Dr. Robert Hawley in 1999.

 It formed the WISE Campaign in 1983 to encourage women to become engineers.
 In 1996, the diamond logo was replaced by a circle.

 Function

-Engineering Council is recognized by the British Government as the national representative body of the engineering profession in the United Kingdom, working in partnership with other engineering institutions.
+Engineering Council is recognised by the British Government as the national representative body of the engineering profession in the United Kingdom, working in partnership with other engineering institutions.
 The Engineering Council regulates the professions of chartered engineer, incorporated engineer and engineering technician in the UK.